There have been dozens of debates over the pros and cons of homework.

 There is no real benefit in the learning process

 Teachers assume that giving students a lot of homework tasks equates to better academic performance.
 However, this is not the case, as most students end up demoralized.
+That’s the other cons of homework.
 The assignments end up driving them into a corner, becoming a devil rather than a motivation for them to learn more.

 Homework stresses students